mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 The psion can successfully mask his aura from other, aura-perceptive psions.
 When masked, the psion produces no perceptible aura, effectively becoming psychically invisible.
-Masking lasts for 1d6 minutes + the psion’s Psi DM before it needs to be re-masked.
+Masking lasts for 1d6 minutes + the psion's Psi DM before it needs to be re-masked.

 _Aura Perception, Psionic Strength, 1d6+Psi DM minutes, Average (+0).
 Costs 2._